GLOBAL MARKETS-Stocks crumble in vicious sell-off as "goldilocks" trade unravels

 Keen to avoid further risk, investors are closing their positions in other assets, including the currency market where a popular strategy has been to sell the dollar against the euro and other currencies seen as benefiting from higher interest rates in the future.

-The euro eased to $1.2371, not far from last week’s low of $1.2335, a break of which could usher in a further correction after its rally to a 3-year high of $1.2538 late last month.
+The euro eased to $1.2353, not far from last week’s low of $1.2335, a break of which could usher in a further correction after its rally to a 3-year high of $1.2538 by late last month.

-Bitcoin was not spared from the selling either, falling more than 10 percent to a 12-week low of $6,116.
+Bitcoin was not spared from selling, falling more than 10 percent to a 12-week low of $6,116.
 That represented a 69 percent fall from its record high of $19,666, touched on Dec.
 17.

 Investors also dumped junk bonds, with the yield of Merrill Lynch U.S. high yield index rising to 6.017 percent from 5.964 percent at the end of last week.